Arizona SB 1070: Provisions

 The Act prohibits state, county, and local officials from limiting or restricting "the enforcement of federal immigration laws to less than the full extent permitted by federal law" and provides that any legal Arizona resident can sue the agencies or officials in question to compel such full enforcement.
 If the person who brings suit prevails, that person may be entitled to reimbursement of court costs and reasonable attorney fees.

 The Act makes it a crime for anyone, regardless of citizenship or immigration status, to hire or to be hired from a vehicle which "blocks or impedes the normal movement of traffic."
 Vehicles used in such manner are subject to mandatory immobilization or impoundment.
-For a person in violation of a criminal law, it is an offense to transport an illegal alien "in furtherance" of the illegal immigrant's unauthorized presence in the U.S., to "conceal, harbor or shield" an illegal alien, or to encourage or induce an illegal alien to immigrate to the state, if the person "knows or recklessly disregards the fact" that the alien is in the U.S. without authorization or that immigration would be unlawful.
-Violation is a class 1 misdemeanor if fewer than ten illegal aliens are involved, and a class 6 felony if ten or more are involved.
+For a person in violation of a criminal law, it is an offense to transport an illegal immigrant "in furtherance" of that person's unauthorized presence in the U.S., to "conceal, harbor or shield" an illegal immigrant, or to encourage or induce an illegal immigrant to immigrate to the state, if the person "knows or recklessly disregards the fact" that the immigrant is in the U.S. without authorization or that immigration would be unlawful.
+Violation is a class 1 misdemeanor if fewer than ten illegal immigrants are involved, and a class 6 felony if ten or more are involved.
 The offender is subject to a fine of at least $1,000 for each illegal immigrant involved.
-The transportation provision includes exceptions for child protective services workers, ambulance attendants and emergency medical technicians.
+The transportation provision includes exceptions for child protective services workers, ambulance attendants, and emergency medical technicians.

 Arizona HB 2162

-On April 30, 2010, the Arizona legislature passed and Governor Brewer signed, House Bill 2162, which modified the Act that had been signed a week earlier, adding text stating that "prosecutors would not investigate complaints based on race, color or national origin."
+On April 30, 2010, the Arizona legislature passed, and Governor Brewer signed, House Bill 2162, which modified the Act that had been signed a week earlier, adding text stating that "prosecutors would not investigate complaints based on race, color or national origin."
 The new text also states that police may only investigate immigration status incident to a "lawful stop, detention, or arrest", lowers the original fine from a minimum of $500 to a maximum of $5000, and changes incarceration limits for first-time offenders from 6 months to 20 days.